-In each scanning session, we also ran 'localizer' scans to independently define cortical regions responding to the stimuli.
-The localizer scans were identical to the scans in the main experiment with the following exceptions: The stimuli were composed of a compound grating of 1.5 and 6 cpd, and no orientation-change targets were presented.
+In each scanning session, we also ran "localizer" scans to independently define cortical regions responding to the stimuli.
+The localizer scans were identical to the scans in the main experiment with the following exceptions: The stimuli were composed of a compound grating of 1.5 and 6 cpd, and no orientation-change target was presented.
 Observers were instructed to passively view the display while maintaining fixation.
-Two types of localizer scans one for each stimulus size were run,

-(2° and 4°).
-Each type of localizer was used to define regions-of-interest (ROIs) for the stimulus condition with the corresponding stimulus size.
+Two types of localizer scans were run, one for each stimulus size (2° and 4°).
+Each type of localizer was used to define regions of interest (ROIs) for the stimulus condition with the corresponding stimulus size.
 In each scanning session, two repetitions of each localizer were run (four localizer scans per session in total).